Docker Setup

 ```

 Now, you're ready to run Formbricks with Docker.
-Use the command below to start Formbricks along with a PostgreSQL database using Docker Compose:
+Use the command below to start Formbricks together with

 ```bash theme={null}